Veterinarian with dog

 • dehydrated pets;

-• breeding, pregnant, lactating animals;
+• breeding, pregnant, and lactating animals;

-• puppies younger than six months, or kittens under four months of age.
+• puppies younger than six months or kittens under four months of age.

-Meloxicam should be used with caution in:
+The drug should be used with caution on the following pets:

 • cats (see above);